 I don't know who is writing all of these reviews saying that Grady is "magnificent" or "fantastic" and saying that they're students at Grady high school but they definitely aren't Grady students.
 Because chances are if you went to Grady you don't know any words that big.
 I transferred to Grady from Decatur high a few months ago and the change is incredible.
 Many of the teachers here let you skate by on doing nothing.
 There's barely any homework and the curriculum is almost non existent.
 It's great if you don't really care about learning and just want to pass but if you actually value the content of your classes Grady high is not the way to go.

 Grady High School is a public high school in Atlanta.
-The principal of Grady High School is Vincent D'Arcy Murray, whose e-mail is firstname.lastname@example.org.
-1,464 students go to Grady High School and are mostly Black, non-Hispanic; Hispanic; and Multiracial.
-2% of the Grady High School students are "limited in English proficiency."
-44% of the 1,464 students here are classified as "economically disadvantaged", and 49% have subsidized lunches.
+The principal of Grady High School is Vincent D'Arcy Murray, who can be contacted at firstname.lastname@example.org.
+1,464 students attend Grady High School and identify primarily as Black, non-Hispanic; Hispanic; and Multiracial.
+2% of the Grady High School students have "limited English proficiency."
+44% of the 1,464 students here are classified as "economically disadvantaged", and 49% are paying reduced lunch prices.
 The student to teacher ratio at Grady High School is 16:1.
 Hillside Conant School is one of the nearest high schools.

 - Ceramics sculpture